 Group Leader

-The major goal of our team is to decipher the molecular mechanisms underlying antibody diversification and their deregulation in B-cell cancers.
+The major goal of our team is to decipher the molecular mechanisms underlying antibody diversity and B-cell cancers.

 Both V(D)J recombination and CSR are controlled by distant regulatory elements on the chromosome.
 These include promoters, enhancers and insulators, which engage in long-range interactions in a developmental stage-specific manner.

-Our aim is to understand the transcriptional and epigenetic mechanisms that control these interactions in vivo and how the cross-talk between IgH regulatory elements activates or silences IgH locus expression.
+Our aim is to understand the transcriptional and epigenetic mechanisms that control these interactions in vivo and how the cross-talk between IgH regulatory elements regulates IgH locus expression along B-cell development.

 Audrey Dauba (University)